What makes ICON Eyecare so affordable for many patients?

-Why do I have to have PRK instead of LASIK?Roughly 5-7% of ICON patients require PRK instead of LASIK surgery.
-Generally this is due to a cornea that is too thin, too flat, too steep, or irregularly shaped.
-Generally the healing process for PRK surgery is slower with more visual fluctuation and has more discomfort associated with it.
+Why do I have to have PRK instead of LASIK?Roughly 5-7% of ICON patients require PRK instead of LASIK surgery, generally due to a cornea that is too thin, too flat, too steep or irregularly shaped; the U.S. military also previously counted LASIK procedures as a disqualification.
+The healing process for PRK surgery is often slower, with more visual fluctuation and more associated discomfort.

 Can I wear makeup after surgery?It is highly recommended that patients refrain from using eye makeup for one week following LASIK surgery.

 What if I currently have or am planning on getting eyelash extensions?LASIK surgery can be performed if you have eyelash extensions, however it is possible that they could be damaged during the surgery.
 It is highly recommended that you wait one full month following LASIK surgery to have eyelash extensions done.